Carl Larsson: Early life and education

-Larsson was born on the 28th of May, 1853, in the Gamla stan neighborhood of Stockholm, Sweden.
+Larsson was born on 28 May 1853, in the Gamla stan neighborhood of Stockholm, Sweden.
 His parents were extremely poor, and his childhood was not happy.

 Renate Puvogel, in her book Carl Larsson (Cologne: Taschen; 1994), gives detailed information about Larsson's life: "His mother was thrown out of the house, together with Carl and his brother Johan; after enduring a series of temporary dwellings, the family moved into Grev Magnigränd No. 7 (later No. 5) in what was then Ladugårdsplan, present-day Östermalm".
 As a rule, each room was home to three families; "penury, filth and vice thrived there, leisurely seethed and smouldered, eaten-away and rotten bodies and souls.
 Such an environment is the natural breeding ground for cholera", he wrote in his autobiographical novel Jag.

 Larsson's father worked as a casual laborer, sailed as a stoker on a ship headed for Scandinavia, and lost the lease to a nearby mill, only to work there later as a mere grain carrier.
 Larsson portrays him as a loveless man lacking self-control; he drank, ranted and raved, and incurred the lifelong anger of his son after an outburst in which he declared, "I curse the day you were born".
 In contrast, Carl's mother worked long hours as a laundress to provide for her family.